hrishadamre/drone-drowning-detection/README.md

 | Prototype cost                           |  ~$481.45 USD |
 | Cost excluding rented items              |  ~$306.23 USD |

+> Cost conversion is approximate and based on the INR to USD exchange rate used at the time of documentation.

 ---

 ## Key Features

 | Feature                    | Description                                                     |